Dv1101/Asus_TUF_FX504_Hackintosh/README.md

 # Hackintosh Guide for **Asus FX504GE** and **GD** models

-**This guide its updated for OpenCore 0.7.0 and tested with macOS Big Sur 11.4**
+**This guide its updated for OpenCore 0.7.1 and tested on my main device.**

 ![Asus FX504GE running macOS Big Sur](/Images/Asus-FX504-macOS.png)